ianyepan/top-70-leetcode-questions/src/Detect Cycle in a Linked List/README.md

 ### Method 2

-The second solution is slight slower and uses more space.
+The second solution is slightly slower and uses more space.
 However, it's more straightforward.

 We maintain a set of pointers that we've seen so far.
 Before we reach